dennisXZX/web-developer-notes/Linux.md

 #### Redirection operator

 - `ls -al > listings` re-direct the result of command `ls -al` file "listings" instead of your screen
-- `echo "node_modules" >> .gitignore` add more content to an existing file instead of overwrite it
+- `echo "node_modules" >> .gitignore` add more content to an existing file instead of overwriting it
-- `nc locallost 5000 < post.txt` send the text in post.txt to netcat command
+- `nc locallost 5000 < post.txt` send the text in post.txt to `netcat` command

 #### Wildcards